Ten Fundamental Principles of Tantric Psychotherapy

-1. Psychotherapy comes from Psyche means “Soul” and Therapia means “to attend to” so psychotherapy is attending to the Soul for the purpose of healing.
+1. Psychotherapy comes from Psyche means “Soul” and Therapia means “to attend to” so psychotherapy is attending to the Soul.

 2. The means of doing this is the application of Love, through relationship.
 Psychotherapy involves a conscious, boundaried professional relationship for applying love for the purposes of healing.